reportportal/docs/src/md/src/SavedSearches_Filters/FiltersPage.md

 ## Filters page

-You can see the list of your saved searches and shared by other team members on "Filters" page.
+You can see the list of your saved and shared searches by other team members on the "Filters" page.

 The following information is present on the "Filters" page:

 - Filter name and description.
 - Options: criteria of search
-- Owner: user who created the filter
+- Owner: the user who created the filter
 - Shared: (icon)
 - Display on launches: ON/OFF switcher
 - Delete: active for own filters, disabled for not own filters.